- Fuel Cell Cars

 • Formulation: (La0.80Sr0.20)0.95MnO3-x

 • Solids Loading: 62 - 72% by weight

-• This is a great ink for making electrical connections for electrochemical testing of fuel cells, ceramic substrates, electrochemical materials, and metals.
+• This is a great ink for making cathode catalyst layers for SOFC applications.

 • Stirring the ink before use is highly recommended.
-For best results, the ink should be stirred with a spatula or a sonic wand to achieve an even consistency prior to use.
+For best results, the ink should be stirred with a spatula or a glass rod to achieve an even consistency prior to use.

 • For making electrical connections to a screen or wire: This ink is typically fired at 750°C or 850°C for 1 hour to ensure adhesion prior to testing at the desired test temperature.
 The adhesion obtained at lower sintering temperatures would not be as good as the adhesion obtained with the catalyst layer that is sintered at much higher temperatures.

 • This ink can be used for screen printing for generating electrical connections for wire attachments.